 The city is divided into 46 districts, which are further subdivided into 121 city boroughs and 448 electoral districts.

-This guide will look at the “can’t-miss” attractions in Frankfurt’s five best neighbourhoods.
+This guide will look at the “can’t-miss” attractions in Frankfurt’s five best neighborhoods.

 Head west from here and you’ll arrive in Bahnhofsviertel.
-Home to the city’s main rail station, this neighbourhood was Frankfurt’s red light district.
-Today, Bahnhofsviertel is a lively and vibrant neighbourhood with bars, clubs, restaurants, and shops.
+Home to the city’s main rail station, this neighborhood was Frankfurt’s red light district.
+Today, Bahnhofsviertel is a lively and vibrant neighborhood with bars, clubs, restaurants, and shops.

 Continue travelling west to Gutleutviertel.
-One of the newest neighbourhoods in town, Gutleutviertel boasts an eclectic alternative scene, hip bistros and trendy shops.
+One of the newest neighborhoods in town, Gutleutviertel boasts an eclectic alternative scene, hip bistros and trendy shops.

 And finally, travel east through Nordend-Ost and you’ll arrive in Bornheim.
-This scenic neighbourhood is where you’ll find the zoo, botanical gardens, and plenty of all-ages fun.
+This scenic neighborhood is where you’ll find the zoo, botanical gardens, and plenty of all-ages fun.

 Still not sure where to stay in Frankfurt?
 Don’t worry we’ve got you covered.